What will I study?

 After you graduate, a wide range of professional positions become available to you, such as campus-based counselor, couples’ counselor, school-based mental health worker, community mental health provider, or even private practitioner.

 The Ed.S. in Counselor Education accepts applications for admission once a year for the summer term with an application deadline of January 8.
-Program faculty members review complete applications and applicants who pass the initial screening are invited to a group interview by early February.
-Group interviews take place on the first or second Friday in March.
+Program faculty members review complete applications and applicants who pass the initial screening are invited to a group interview.
+Group interviews take place by mid-March.

 You will complete coursework in the following areas: